Xomega-Net/Xomega.Docs/docs/tutorial/4-security/0-overview.md

 # 4. Implementing security

-Virtually any business application requires the implementation of some level of security to authenticate the user and to restrict the application's functionality based on the user's permissions.
-In this section, we are going to show you how to add security to our demo application using Xomega and standard claims-based .Net security frameworks.
+Virtually any business application requires implementation of some level of security to authenticate the user and to restrict the application's functionality based on the user's permissions.

+As you saw in the beginning, Xomega solution wizard already created a [password-based *Login* form](../basic/create#login) and all the necessary infrastructure for password logins.
+In this section, we are going to show you how to implement the password authentication and claims-based authorization within our demo application using Xomega.

 ## Authentication entities